PrysPlugins/WPE-Allow-Heartbeat/README.md

 WPE-Allow-Heartbeat
 ===================

-Allow the Heartbeat API in more places on WP Engine
+Allow the Heartbeat API in more places on WP Engine.